mforbes/mystmd/MMF-DevNotes.md

 double as establishing a path to ensure ADA compliance in the future (something I am thinking about for our university.)

+I think that `pdftotext` from the [Poppler][] library might a reasonable solution.
+Not sure how to run it yet from the testing framework.

 ## Latexmk

 The actual issue [#1855][] is the use of a potentially corrupt global `.latexmkrc` file.